-Recognized by the regulatory bodies for Psychiatric Nurses in British Columbia (BCCNP), Alberta (CRPNA), Saskatchewan (RPNAS) and Manitoba (CRPNM)
+Recognized by the regulatory bodies for Psychiatric Nurses in British Columbia (BCCMN), Alberta (CRPNA), Saskatchewan (RPNAS) and Manitoba (CRPNM)

 Please note that Preceptorship arrangements are not available to students living outside of Canada.
 Placements requested outside the Lower Mainland of Vancouver, including out-of-province requests, need to be requested well in advance, as they may take longer to arrange.

 The full certificate Program includes five theory courses, an on-line clinical skills component, and a full-time clinical preceptorship experience in an acute care psychiatric setting.
 In order to enter into the clinical experience, all theory courses must first be completed successfully.